 In April 2020, Lineage received a loan for \$523,000 from Axos Bank under the PPP contained within the Coronavirus Aid, Relief and Economic Security ("CARES") Act.
 The PPP loan had a term of two years, was unsecured, and was guaranteed by the U.S. Small Business Administration ("SBA").
 The loan carried a fixed interest rate of one percent per annum, of which the first six months of interest was deferred.
 Under the CARES Act and Paycheck Protection Program Flexibility Act, Lineage was eligible to apply for forgiveness of all loan proceeds used to pay payroll costs, rent, utilities and other qualifying expenses during the 24-week period following receipt of the loan, provided that Lineage maintains its employment and compensation within certain parameters during such period.
 Not more than 40% of the forgiven amount may be for non-payroll costs.
 If the conditions outlined in the PPP loan program were adhered to by Lineage, all or part of such loan could be forgiven.
-On December 27, 2020, the Consolidated Appropriations Act, 2021 (CAA) was signed into law, retroactively allowing a deduction of the expenses that gave rise to the PPP loan forgiveness, that was previously denied under the CARES Act.
-California has partially adopted the federal tax treatment.
-On February 17, 2021, California issued an Immediate Action Agreement, allowing companies to deduct up to \$150,000 in expenses covered by the PPP loan.
-Any forgiven amounts will not be included in Lineage's taxable income for federal or California purposes.
 Lineage applied for forgiveness of the PPP loan on September 30, 2020, and on May 13, 2021, received notice that the entire PPP loan principal balance and interest charges were forgiven in full, which the Company recorded as a gain on debt extinguishment in the condensed consolidated statements of operations.
+The PPP loan forgiveness amount was excluded from Lineage's taxable income for federal and California purposes.
+However, for California income taxes, public companies cannot deduct expenses from loan proceeds which were forgiven.

-8. Fair Value Measurements
+9. Fair Value Measurements